nashpaz123/workshops/exercises/ansible_rhel/1.3-playbook/README.md

 The next part of the Playbook makes sure the Apache webserver is enabled and started on `node1`.

-On the control host, as your student user, edit the file `~/ansible-files/apache.yml` to add a second task using the `service` module.
+On the control host, as your root user, edit the file `~/ansible-files/apache.yml` to add a second task using the `service` module.
 The Playbook should now look like this:

 ```yaml
 ---